-If you’re worried about paying your mortgage or rent following the coronavirus outbreak, you could be entitled to a payment holiday of up to 3 months without it affecting your credit score.
+If you’re worried about paying your mortgage during the coronavirus outbreak, a payment holiday allows you to stop your payments for up to 3 months without affecting your credit score.

 If you're looking for information on how to change or cancel a regular overpayment to your mortgage, please visit our FAQs.

 What impact will this have on my future mortgage payments?